Rohan100304/Elevate-Labs-Internship/Day2/README.md

   - Profit by Month (Bar)
   - Profit by Payment Mode (Donut)
   - Profit by Sub-Category (Bar)
-- **Filter**: Dropdown slicer for dynamic analysis
+- **Interactive Filter**: Dropdown slicer for dynamic data exploration

 ## 🛠 Tools Used

 - Power BI Desktop
 - DAX Measures
 - Custom Dark Theme

 ## 📸 Preview

 ![Dashboard](DashBoard.png)

 ## 🚀 Insights

-This dashboard is designed to identify the hidden patterns present in a company’s sales data.
-Beginning with an overview of key performance metrics, the analysis elicits how different product categories are performing, how profit behaves across months, what payment modes lead to revenue generation and what sub-categories add most to the net profitability.
+This dashboard is designed to uncover hidden patterns in a company’s sales data.
+Starting with an overview of essential performance metrics, the analysis dives into how various product categories are performing, how profit fluctuates over months, which payment methods drive the most revenue, and which sub-categories contribute most to net profitability.

-With pie charts, bar graphs, and donut charts, users can explore insights with intuitive visuals using interactive filters.
-This dashboard is geared toward guiding decision-makers with regards to what’s working and where improvement is needed.